 - Copy Only Backup

-Ans.
-Full backup is the most common type of backup in SQL Server.
+Answer: A full backup is the most common type of backup in SQL Server.
 This is the complete backup of the database.
-It also contains part of transaction log so it can be recovered.
+It also contains part of the transaction log so that it can be recovered.

-Ans.
-OLTP means Online transaction processing which follows rules of data normalization to ensure data integrity.
-Using these rules complex information is broken down into most simple structure.
+Answer: OLTP means Online Transaction Processing which follows rules of data normalization to ensure data integrity.
+Using these rules, complex information is broken down into a most simple structure.

-Ans.
-RDBMS or Relational Data Base Management Systems are database management systems that maintain data in the form of tables.
-We can create relationships among the tables.
-An RDBMS has the capability to recombine the data items from different files, providing powerful tools for data usage.
+Answer: RDBMS or Relational Database Management Systems are database management systems that maintain data in the form of tables.
+We can create relationships between the tables.
+An RDBMS can recombine the data items from different files, providing powerful tools for data usage.

 - Values are atomic.